dynamic/silverstripe-salsify/docs/en/mapper-skip-object.md

 All objects with title fields that use this mapping for `\Page` will skip when equal to `TEST`.

 ### Silently Skip
-To silently skip `skipSiliently` should be set to true on the mapper object.
+To silently skip `skipSilently` should be set to true on the mapper object.
 It must be set per skipped object in the should skip method as it resets to false.

 ```php